 - Use an old blanket or sheet to lie underneath the animal as the material that is removed from the anal glands will be smelly and can cause stains on carpets etc.

 - Clip away any long hair beneath the tail so that you can see what you’re doing.

 - With one hand, lift the tail way up over the animal’s back so that you can expose the glands (these will be located at 5 and 7 o’clock positions on the anus).
 You will be able to feel if they are full.
 The ducts that will actually empty the glands are located a little bit higher at 4 and 8 o’clock.

 - In a milking type fashion, use your thumb and forefinger to squeeze the glands in a C-shaped sweeping movement.
 The fluid will probably be a dark brown to clear color, however if it is yellow or blood tinted, it is likely that your pet has an infection and should see a veterinarian immediately.

-After you have finished, sooth your pet’s anal area by applying a warm, wet cloth to it.
-Once the cloth cools, warm it again with water and repeat the process for at least ten minutes at a time, three times per day.
+- After you have finished, soothe your pet’s anal area by applying a warm, wet washcloth to it.
+Once the cloth cools, warm it again with warm water and repeat the process for at least ten minutes at a time, three times per day.

-Continue reading to learn which remedies our readers have tried to help clear anal glands in their pets and let us know which one worked for you!
+Continue reading below to learn which remedies, such as pumpkin, prunes and coconut oil, that Earth Clinic readers have tried to help clear anal glands in their pets and let us know which one worked for you!